s-earnest/s-earnest.github.io/_posts/2019-08-14-Reference.md

 ### Notes
 Short, bite sized thoughts, inspirations, mistakes, and other minutia.
-The sort of scraps you’d jot down in a notebook to remember for later -peruse the articles tags
+The sort of scraps you’d jot down in a notebook to remember for later -peruse the articles tag.

 ### Articles
-A collection of long form writing and work processes — mostly about data analysis.
+A collection of long form writing and work processes —mostly about data analysis topics.
-For shorter, more regular tidbits —peruse the notes tags.
+For shorter, more regular tidbits -peruse the notes tag.

 ### Work & Projects